Tips for More Success with a Coyote Call

 Later, I asked the rancher if anyone else had been out coyote calling.
 Sure enough, he had let a few guys from town come out the week before.
 He said they had called the whole ranch and left without killing a coyote.

 I learned a lot from that encounter.
 It's rare you get to see coyotes react to different calls.
-I wondered how many times that had happened to me in thick brush or trees, where I had no idea I had actually scared them with the coyote call I was using.
+I wondered how many times that had happened to me in thick brush or trees, where I had no idea that I had actually scared them with the coyote call I was using.

 By going with different sounds, I now have success in areas where most callers don't or in areas where the dogs are all educated.
 I’ve called coyotes in using fawn bleats in pressured areas where they won't come into a rabbit or bird sound.
 If I’m in areas with cattle, I’ll go with a calf bawl.
 I’ve killed some big mature dogs that wouldn't have been fooled by a rabbit call.